emacs-mirror/emacs/mps/manual/source/topic/root.rst

 ----------

-The root mode provides a way for the client to declare various facts about a root that will allow the MPS to make optimizations.
+The root mode provides a way for the client to declare various facts about a root that allow the MPS to make optimizations.
 Roots that are declared to be *constant* need not be re-scanned, and roots that are declared to be *protectable* may have barriers placed on them, allowing the MPS to detect whether they have changed.

 .. note::